MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/community/hall-of-fame.md

 and support we get from the community.
 Learn how you can contribute by reading the [Contributor's Guide][contrib].

-As of the end of July 2022, these GitHub users are the All-Time Top Community Contributors.
+As of the end of August 2022, these GitHub users are the All-Time Top Community Contributors.

 ## Pull Requests merged